Adejoke-dot/SQL-PROJECT/README.md

 ### Data Sources

-The primary source of Data used here is Data Sale.csv and this is an open source data that can be freely downloaded from an open source online such as kaggle.
+The primary source of data used here is Data Sale.csv and this is an open source data that can be freely downloaded from an open source online such as kaggle.

 ### Tools Used